athornton/rpgexperiments/Fallout/Fallout-rules.md

 Radiation points ("Rads") reduce your maximum hit points.
 If radiation damage would cause your current hit points to exceed your new maximum, your hit points drop to the new maximum.

+If you are hit with an attack that does both hit point and rad damage, apply the hit point damage first.

 ### Saving Throws